Otto von Bolschwing: Office of Jewish Affairs

-Herr von Bolschwing would often drop in at our office to talk to us about Palestine.
-He spoke so knowledgeably...that I gradually became an authority on Zionism.
-I kept in touch with Herr von Bolschwing...because no one else could give me firsthand information about the country I was most interested in for my work.

 Over the ensuing years, von Bolschwing authored dozens more memos and reports detailing useful administrative methods by which to persecute Germany's Jews.
 His suggestions to Eichmann included the expropriation of Jewish assets and property, the labeling of their passports, and allowing Jews to leave Germany but not to return.
-Rather than advocating the mass murder of Jews, von Bolschwing proposed making their individual lives so onerous and unbearable that they would opt to leave Germany voluntarily and permanently.
-In another memorandum submitted to Eichmann, von Bolschwing stated:

-The Jews of the entire world represent a nation which is not bound by a country or by a people but [rather] by money...Therefore, they are and must always be an eternal enemy of National Socialism...[and they] are among the most dangerous enemies.
+Rather than advocating the mass murder of Jews, von Bolschwing proposed making their lives so unbearable that they would opt to leave Germany voluntarily and permanently.
+In another memorandum submitted to Eichmann, von Bolschwing stated that Jews "are and must always be an eternal enemy of National Socialism...[and they] are among the most dangerous enemies."

 Von Bolschwing would also play a central role in planning Hagen and Eichmann's 1937 visit to Palestine as well as arranging two secret conferences in Cairo and Vienna between Eichmann and his former Haganah interlocutor Fievel Polkes to discuss the potential relocation of German Jews to Palestine.
 These events solidified Eichmann's reputation as the SD's foremost Judenberater (Jewish expert), creating the foundation for his later career as the administrative architect of the Holocaust.
 Von Bolschwing married his first wife, Brigitte Klenzendorff, in March 1938.
-The couple would have one child, Gisbert Otto Richard Ernst von Bolschwing, who was born in July 1939.
+The couple had one child, Gisbert Otto Richard Ernst von Bolschwing, who was born in July 1939.

 Through his work for the Judenreferat, von Bolschwing also fostered professional alliances with a number of high-ranking SD officials in addition to Eichmann: